dotnet/aspnetcore/.github/ISSUE_TEMPLATE/razor_tooling.md

 ---
 name: 🐞 Razor Tooling Bug report
-about: Create a report about something that is not working in the new Razor tooling
+about: Report an issue about something that is not working in the new Razor tooling
+labels: area-razor.tooling, feature-razor.vs
 ---

 <!--